-The idea of this program has remained the same, cultivate a culture of professional development, with 1:1 consultation for individualized support, and an action research project that strives to improve the learning experiences in your course. eVenture is a responsive CTL program designed to foster professional development and exploration of college strategic initiatives and priorities in the classroom.
+eVenture is a program designed to cultivate a culture of ongoing reflection, revision, and exploration of teaching through professional development, 1:1 consultation for individualized support, and action research.
+The goal is to work with faculty who are interested in investigating a new instructional practice to improve the learning experiences in a course(s). eVenture is designed to foster professional development and exploration of college strategic initiatives and priorities.

 - Zero Textbook Course Redesign